QUAD Cinema Programmer

 Sorry To Bother You (2018) – Available to buy On DVD and VOD

 In an alternate reality of present-day Oakland, California, telemarketer Cassius Green finds himself in a macabre universe after he discovers a magical key that leads to material glory.
-As Green’s career begins to take off, his friends and co-workers organize a protest against corporate oppression.
+As Green’s career begins to take off, his friends and co-workers organise a protest against corporate oppression.

 Black Panther (2018) – Available to Stream On Disney+

 Marvel’s first Black Superhero gets brought to the big screen.
 Chadwick Boseman stars as T’Challa king of the isolated, technologically advanced African nation of Wakanda.
 Following the events of Captain America: Civil War, T’Challa returns to Wakanda and is drawn into a conflict with an old enemy that puts the entire fate of Wakanda and the world at risk.
 With a soundtrack by Kendrick Lamar and starring Michael B. Jordan, Lupita Nyong’o, Daniel Kaluuya alongside veteran actors Angela Bassett and Forest Whitaker.

 It’s party time, but Kid has grounded by his strict but loving dad.
 His best friend, Play, however, cooks up a scheme to sneak him out of house so he can hook up with his honey at a buddy’s house, where it’s all going on.
 Rappers Kid ‘N Play are engaging and funny-and entertaining rappers when they get the chance.
 A huge hit on release and an even bigger hit in the video stores of the 1990’s.